Conversations with Friends (TV series): Development

 In February 2020, it was announced that Conversations with Friends would be made into a 12-episode miniseries, and that most of the creative team behind the adaptation of Rooney's second novel, Normal People, including Element Pictures, director Lenny Abrahamson, and co-writer Alice Birch, would be returning for this adaptation.
 Mark O'Halloran, Meadhbh McHugh, and Susan Soon He Stanton were added as writers, and Leanne Welham was added as a director.

 Casting

 The cast was announced in February 2021, with Joe Alwyn, Jemima Kirke, Sasha Lane, and Alison Oliver as the book's main quartet.

 Filming

 Principal photography began in April 2021, in Northern Ireland.
-Locations include Northern Ireland, Ireland, and Hvar, Croatia.
+Locations include Northern Ireland, the Republic of Ireland, and Hvar, Croatia.
 Cast and crew were on set in Bray, County Wicklow that July.
+The production included an intimacy coordinator, Ita O'Brien.